stoffee/cloud_based_setiathome_terraform/README.md

 This repo is [Terraform](https://www.terraform.io/) code.

 You can download the [Terraform Binary](https://www.terraform.io/downloads.html) if you are already familiar.
-1. Copy the setiathome.auto.tfvars.example to setiathome.auto.tfvars
+1. Copy the setiathome.auto.tfvars.example to setiathome.auto.tfvars and make your edits
+1. terraform init && terraform plan && terraform apply

 For those that aren't as familiar you can sign up for a [free account on Terraform Cloud](https://app.terraform.io/signup/account).